First Movers: ATL

 The SolutionEarly Spring crafted a summit that would host Atlanta’s best & brightest for a day of engaging programming, facilitating connections made & lessons learned that would not only uplift them but, ultimately, the community around them.

 The audacious, creative and tenacious amongst us imagine a world of limitless possibility.
 Despite uncertainty & adversity, they lead the charge.
-The first to arrive & the last to leave; the first to get up, shake it off & get back in the saddle.
+The first to arrive and the last to leave; the first to get up, shake it off and get back in the saddle.

 The Creative Platform

 But blazing trails isn’t without its challenges.
 The spring of inspiration, confidence & progress isn’t always brimming over.
 For moments when the flow abates, the brightest must seek out sources of support, mentorship, and financing to nourish one another, maintaining the course.

 Bumble Bizz & Early Spring join forces to empower Atlanta’s first movers to beat the odds, grow beyond expectations and pool their collective power to render one another undefeatable.
 When just one makes the first move, they’ll be serving with the power of 100.
 So make the first move, we dare you.

 SummaryDriven by our insights, we crafted a summit that reinforced Atlanta’s entrepreneurial resolve.
 Though designing thoughtful programming was key to ensuring the summit’s success hinged on the quality of the attendees.
 To that end, we crafted a series of registration questions and helped vet each attendee to ensure everyone that was there wanted and needed to be.